 Because of many things, Bedford is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Bedford really has some of the features that families look for when choosing a good community to raise children.
 Is Bedford perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Bedford is a somewhat ethnically-diverse town.
+Bedford is a very ethnically-diverse town.
 The people who call Bedford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bedford residents report their race to be White, followed by Asian.
-Important ancestries of people in Bedford include Italian, English, German, and French .
+Important ancestries of people in Bedford include Italian, English, German, and Scottish.

 The most common language spoken in Bedford is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Chinese and Hindi.